AreaFiftyLAN/lancie-api/README.md

 ### Tools
 -   [PostgresQL](https://www.postgresql.org/)
--   [mailcatcher](https://mailcatcher.me/), mailcatcher creates a mailserver locally on your pc.
+-   [Mailcatcher](https://mailcatcher.me/), mailcatcher creates a mailserver locally on your pc.
 All mail sent from the API is cought here, you end up with a mailbox with every outgoing mailaddress.
 Unix-like systems: `gem install mailcatcher`.
 Windows users can try mailcatcher as well, but [Papercut](https://github.com/changemakerstudios/papercut) has an easier installation.
+-   [Docker](https://www.docker.com), can be used as an alternative to postgresql.

+### Docker
+The postgres install can be quite a hassle, docker can also be used for this.
+After docker is installed, create a postgres container: `docker run --name lancie_postgres -p 5432:5432 -d postgres`.
+Connect to the running container with `docker exec -tiu postgres lancie_postgres psql` and create a new database with `CREATE DATABASE lancie-dev`.
+This is everything you need to start the LANcie-api, if, at any later point, you need to connect to the database, you can enter `docker exec -tiu postgres lancie_postgres psql -d lancie-dev`

 ### Run
 1. Import the project into IntelliJ IDEA, we really recommend using [IntelliJ IDEA Ultimate Edition](https://www.jetbrains.com/idea/), since it includes all the support for Spring.
 You could use another IDE, but we do not recommend this